Skip to content

 Introduction

 Code Ocean is a cloud-based computational reproducibility platform that provides researchers and developers with an easy way to share, discover and run code published in academic journals and conferences.
-In this article we show how files produced by Code Ocean algorithms and projects can be uploaded into an Overleaf \(\mathrm\LaTeX\) document.
-We begin with a very brief overview of reproducibility issues and cite an example based on a journal paper (from 1997) which discusses re-implementation of \(\mathrm\TeX\)’s mathematical typesetting algorithms.
-Following an overview of Code Ocean’s features—showing how Overleaf can import content from published algorithms—we conclude by discussing an example of a Code Ocean project which generates content specifically for use within Overleaf \(\mathrm\LaTeX\) documents.
+In this article we show how files produced by Code Ocean algorithms and projects can be uploaded into an Overleaf LATEX document.
+We begin with a very brief overview of reproducibility issues and cite an example based on a journal paper (from 1997) which discusses re-implementation of TEX’s mathematical typesetting algorithms.
+Following an overview of Code Ocean’s features—showing how Overleaf can import content from published algorithms—we conclude by discussing an example of a Code Ocean project which generates content specifically for use within Overleaf LATEX documents.

 Note: This article is based on Code Ocean’s services as defined in September 2017.
 As with any new cloud-based service, it is likely to evolve rapidly and introduce new features beyond those discussed here.
 Additionally, screen images incorporated within this article will, of course, reflect the design of Code Ocean’s interface at the time those images were produced.